Proof-code: x25

 (1) Pari-GP for cyclotomic (and, where appropriate, Aurifeuillian) factorizations of N^2-1.

-(2) GMP-ECM, Msieve and ggnfs for extracting PrP factors of such cyclotomic cofactors.
+(2) GMP-ECM, Msieve, YAFU and ggnfs for extracting PrP factors of such cyclotomic cofactors.

-(3) Primo and VFYPR for proving these helpers prime.
+(3) Pari-GP and Primo (when needed) for proving these helpers prime.

 (4) OpenPFGW for BLS tests with these prime helpers.

-(5) Pari-GP for Williams-Lenstra or Konyagin-Pomerance proofs, where BLS was insufficient.
+(5) Pari-GP for Coppersmith--Howgrave-Graham, Williams--Lenstra, or Konyagin--Pomerance proofs, where BLS was insufficient.

-By far the largest effort was expended on GMP-ECM.
-Factorization percentages for current top-20s are listed at this yahoo page, in the cases primV and lucasU, and here, in the case of Lehmer numbers.
+Usually, the largest effort was expended on GMP-ECM.
+Factorization percentages for current top-20s are listed here, in the cases primV and lucasU, and here, in the case of Lehmer numbers and their primitive parts.

 PS: We also included: